01-edu/public/subjects/zappy/README.md

 The communication between client and server will happen via sockets and TCP.
 The port used must be indicated in the programs parameters.

-The client will send its requests without waiting for their execution, the server sends back a "welcome" message confirming the successful execution of the requests.
+The client will send its requests without waiting for their execution, and the server sends back a "welcome" message confirming the successful execution of the requests.

 The connection client to server will happen as such: